AlexMakesSoftware/Yata/README.md

 This is a simple command line tool to organise tasks.
 The main objective here was to practice my very rusty C# skills for an upcoming project.

-> Oh C# is just like Java Alex, it's simple Alex, you'll be fine!.
+> Oh C# is just like Java Alex, it's simple Alex, you'll be fine!

 It's not but thankfully I had GitHub copilot to help me through this.
 I can't recomend that enough.
 It's a great tool.